psastras/ovo/README.md

 ovo
 ```

-Note that this expects Zipkin to be running on `http://localhost:9411`.
+Note that this starts expects Zipkin to be running on `http://localhost:9411` and the UI server
+on port 8080.

+`ovo` accepts a custom port number via `-p` and a custom Zipkin host via `-h` (use the `--help`)
+argument for a list of supported options.

 ### Node